esnet/iperf/README.md

 Relation to iperf 2.x
 ---------------------

-Note that iperf2 is no longer being developed by its original maintainers.
-However, beginning in 2014, another developer began fixing bugs and enhancing functionality, and generating releases of iperf2.
-Both projects (as of late 2017) are currently being developed actively, but independently.
+Although iperf2 and iperf3 both measure network performance, they are not compatible with each other.
+The projects (as of mid-2021) are in active, but separate, development.
 The continuing iperf2 development project can be found at https://sourceforge.net/projects/iperf2/.

 iperf3 contains a number of options and functions not present in